cvubrugier/mtp-galaxy-bug/README.md

     ID: 1666, filename: IMG_20180312_151120_5.jpg, size: 2514932 bytes
     4 file(s) may fail with GetPartialObject (total: 1688 files)

-Then you can invoke the reproducer and pass an object ID that causes the error:

-    $ ./mtp-galaxy-bug 972
-    LIBMTP_Set_Debug: Setting debugging level to 2 (0x02) (on)
-    LIBMTP LIBMTP_Detect_Raw_Devices[695]: Device 0 (VID=04e8 and PID=6860) is a Samsung Galaxy models (MTP).
-    Object 972: size = 1555444 bytes
-    GetPartialObject: offset = 1554944 bytes, count = 512 bytes
-    == FAIL ==

-If you want to trigger the issue without the bug reproducer, you can mount the file system with [GVFS](https://wiki.gnome.org/Projects/gvfs) and copy the file to your
+Then you can mount the MTP share as a user-space file system and copy the file to your machine:
-machine:

     $ gio mount -li | grep activation_root
       activation_root=mtp://[usb:003,009]/